hanscappelle/windfoil-wind-finder-android-app/README.md

 - added indication of model resolution and origin
 - restored some dutch literals
 - fixed pull to refresh after moving to grid
+- allow for easy location input from GPS provider

 ### 1.1